 - 0.7 It’s Not “Just a Filipino Thing”, Either

 - 1 Related Posts

 - 2 Readers who viewed this page, also viewed:

 - 3 Share this Article:

-I came across something a day or so back from a faithful reader (JJ, the “go to guy for Internet Cafe questions) which I certainly should have made into an article here a long time ago.
+I came across something a day or so back from a faithful reader which I certainly should have made into an article here a long time ago.
 This was originally a comment to my article expressing one of my embarrassing moments at trying to be funny at the expense of a Filipino … never a very good idea.
 So, here it is.

 Actually there are a lot of funny Filipino words and even funnier how Filipino’s use them.
 Sometimes Filipinos repeat the first syllable to make the word in future form.
 So the word “baba” which means “down” will become “ba-baba” or “will go down”.
 “Kain” or eat becomes “ka-kain” (will eat).
 “Talon” or jump becomes “ta-talon” (will jump).
 And so on.

 Another word we use like the word “lang” is “ba”.
 We use this after asking a question.
 So for example if you are going to ask if a person will eat, it goes like this “ka-kain ba?”, of if going to jump “ta-talon ba?”

 buh buh buh buh – buh buh buh buh”.
 Hehe

 Ha ha JJ, ha ha (or should I say, ha hahaha ha?
 When I started reading your comment, I was already forming a response, and then you stole it from me.
 Almost the exact same story from an independent source.
 I suspect many others have virtually the same bababa story.
 It’s too funny to forget.